vsivsi/git-blob-stream/Readme.md

 var hashFunc = function (ret) {
   // ret is an object:
   // { size: <blobDataLength>, hash: <hashValue> }
-  // hashValue is a buffer containing the 20 byte SHA1 sum, or a string if
+  // hashValue is a hex string of the 20 byte SHA1 sum }
-  // a non-default hoshFormat is specified
-}

 // All options are manditory!
 var xformStream = gbs.blobWriter({
   size: fs.statSync("filename").size,  // Optional, but more efficient if provided!
   type: "blob",                        // Default, or "tree", "tag" or "commit"
-  hashFormat: 'buffer'                 // Default, or 'hex' string
-  hashCallback: hashFunc,              // Get the SHA1 hash, if omitted
-                                       // output stream contains the ret object });
+  noOutput: false                      // Default, if true, no data will be written }, hashFunc); // callback is optional

 // Write the file. hashCallback will be called when finished input.pipe(xformStream).pipe(output);